LGBTQ culture in the Philippines: Representation in indigenous mythologies

-In Suludnon mythology, there are accounts of female binukots (well-kept maidens) who had the power to transition into male warriors.
+In Suludnon mythology, there are accounts of female binukots (well-kept maidens) who had the power to transform into male warriors.
 The most famous of these are Nagmalitong Yawa and Matan-ayon.
-In one epic, after Buyong Humadapnon was captured by the magical binukot Sinangkating Bulawan, the also powerful female binukot, Nagmalitong Yawa, cast her magic and transitioned into a male warrior named Buyong Sumasakay.
+In one epic, after Buyong Humadapnon was captured by the magical binukot Sinangkating Bulawan, the also powerful female binukot, Nagmalitong Yawa, cast her magic and transformed into a male warrior named Buyong Sumasakay.
 He afterwards successfully rescued the warrior Buyong Humadapnon.
 In a similar epic, the female binukot Matan-ayon, in search of her husband Labaw Donggon, sailed the stormy seas using the golden ship Hulinday together with her less powerful brother-in-law Paubari.
 Once, when she was bathing after sailing a long way, Buyong Pahagunong spotted her and tried to make her his bride.
-The event was followed by a series of battles, where in one instance, Matan-ayon transitioned into the male warrior Buyong Makalimpong.
-Labaw Donggon arrives and attacks Buyong Pahagunong, while Buyong Makalimpong once again transitioned into Matan-ayon.
+The event was followed by a series of battles, where in one instance, Matan-ayon transformed into the male warrior Buyong Makalimpong.
+Labaw Donggon arrives and attacks Buyong Pahagunong, while Buyong Makalimpong once again transformed into Matan-ayon.
 Matan-ayon then has a conversation with the supreme goddess Laonsina about why the men are fighting, and they agree to sit back and watch them if they truly are seeking death.